Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/exercise_1/exercise_1_description.rst

 ==================================

 In this exercise, you will learn how to tune a cascaded PID controller for the CrazyFlie (**pid_control.py**).
-It uses a simplistic version of the controller seen in the lecture:
-On the highest level, it receives a linear velocity command, a desired yaw rate as well as an attitude reference.
-The first two then get converted into desired roll and pitch commands.
-This leads to the final layer, where roll, pitch, yaw_rate and attitude commands are passed through a mixer and lead to motor inputs.
+As seen in the lecture, it takes a position and yaw setpoint as an input and generates pwm signals for the motors as output:

 .. image:: pid.png
   :width: 650
-  :alt: the PID controller used on the CrazyFlie
+  :alt: PID controller

 Task overview
 -------------

-For this task you will learn how to systematically tune each layer of the cascaded controller and thus improve the overall control performance.
+For this task you will learn how to systematically tune each layer of the cascaded controller and thus improve the overall performance.
 To start, you can run the simulation on webots (**crazyflie_world_excercise_1**) and you should see a badly tuned controller flying through a parcour, marked by four spheres.
-Note that webots tells you how long it takes the drone to complete the task: With the initial gains it takes roughly 24.5s.
+Note that webots tells you how long it takes the drone to complete the task: With the initial gains this is roughly 18 s.

 .. image:: square_before.gif
   :width: 650
   :alt: initial gains lead to bad performance

-If tuned successfully, you will end up with a much better performance, completing the parcour within roughly 20s.
+If tuned well, you will end up with a much better performance, completing the parcour below 12 s.

 .. image:: square_after.gif
   :width: 650